Program Admission and Application

 - Apply to Rose State College (if not currently enrolled).

-- Applicants must be admitted to the college through the Admissions office before application to the Health Information Technology Program can be made.
+- Applicants must be admitted to the college through the Admissions office before application to the Nursing Science Program can be made.

 - Official college transcripts(s) of coursework not completed at Rose State College must be submitted to the Admissions office.

-- Submit a request for a degree audit for the Health Information Technology Program.
-(Only required if student has out-of-state credits) Information regarding the degree audit and how to submit can be accessed at https://www.rose.edu/content/admissions-aid/admissions-records/degree-audit/.
+- Submit a request for a degree audit for the Nursing Science Program.
+(Only required if student has out-of-state credits) Information regarding the degree audit and how to submit can be accessed online. https://www.rose.edu/content/admissions-aid/admissions-records/degree-audit/

-- Submit the Health Information Technology application to include:
+- Submit the Nursing Science application to include:

 Information about Accuplacer testing can be found at: https://www.rose.edu/content/admissions-aid/enrollment-and-specialized-testing/accuplacer/